patrickkhoury11/DHS-A1-Hueristic/patrickkhoury/DH110/heuristicevaluation/README.md

 ### Heuristic Evaluation

 #### 1. Visibility of System Status
-* As you type in the search bar, the possible recommendations are extremely flawed, displaying random letters, numbers, and symbols which mean nothing and lead to nowhere.
+* As you type in the search bar, the given suggestions are extremely flawed, displaying random letters, numbers, and symbols which mean nothing and lead to nowhere.
 Upon clicking on one of these suggestions, the site fed back a message stating that they were too long for the search bar character limit.
 After finding one within the character limit, I got a message stating that there were no matching results.
-These suggestions are constant for every letter in the alphabet.
+These autocomplete recommendations are constant for every letter in the alphabet.
 (3)

 > *Recommendation: Vet the system for all random letters, numbers, and symbols in the search bar.
 Cleaning this up will allow users to make relevant searches and find topics of interest more easily.*